-As soon as practicable after a member becomes aware of his or her interest in a specific matter on the meeting agenda or at the beginning of a JAC meeting (whichever is sooner), the member must give notice of the interest to the Chair.
-The Chair will determine the extent of the interest, on advice from the Secretariat, and can require the member be excused from the meeting or from the JAC's consideration of the relevant agenda item(s).
+As soon as practicable after a member becomes aware of his or her interest in a specific matter on the meeting agenda or at the beginning of an advisory committee meeting (whichever is sooner), the member must give notice of the interest to the Chair.
+The Chair will determine the extent of the interest, on advice from the Secretariat, and can require the member be excused from the meeting or from the advisory committee's consideration of the relevant agenda item(s).
 Details of interests declared, and actions taken will be recorded in the minutes.